secretgraph/secretgraph/README.md

 -   validationError: use params
 -   trustedKeys logic (partly done):
     -   Needs much more work especially on gui side
-        -   update trustedKeys to keys signed by already trusted keys
-        -   global, with optional name, link/id
-        -   if signature isn't found or named key could not be retrieved, it means it is revoked, remove orphans in this case
     -   a better ActionDialog is neccessary
 -   implement settings/config (partly done)
 -   modernize ActionDialog, redesign, multi column?